 Working together to strengthen the health of our communities.

-As required by the Affordable Care Act, the University of Vermont Medical Center conducts a Community Health Needs Assessment (CHNA) every three years.
-This process helps us to better understand the strengths and most pressing needs impacting the health and wellbeing of our community.
+Every three years, the University of Vermont Medical Center conducts a Community Health Needs Assessment (CHNA).
+This process helps us to better understand the challenges and opportunities involved in creating a healthier community.

-The CHNA gathers information in a variety of ways, with the goal of reflecting the views of community members in our Health Service Area of Chittenden and Grand Isle counties.
+The CHNA gathers information in a variety of ways, with the goal of reflecting the views of community members.
 This part of the process ends with a consensus on priority community health needs.
-The results then inform an Implementation Strategy, or Community Health Improvement Plan, which outlines how priority health needs will be addressed for the following three years by both the hospital and our community partners.
+The results then inform an implementation strategy, or Community Health Improvement Plan, which outlines how priority health needs will be addressed for the following three years by both the hospital and our community partners.

 2022 Community Health Needs Assessment